 Additionally, David often works with entrepreneurs, particularly those at the intersection of finance and technology (“fintech”).
 He has advised businesses on strategic and transactional matters throughout their lifecycle, from receiving seed funding as a new start-up all the way through to exit via acquisition or public listing.
 David has also worked with both public and private market investors on investment opportunities and the launch of new investment firms.

-David is a Visiting Scholar at the East-West Center where he was formerly a POSCO Visiting Fellow.
+David was formerly a POSCO Visiting Fellow at the East-West Center.
 David is also a Network of Korean-American Leaders (NetKAL) Fellow, a Fellow at the Asian Institute of International Financial Law at the University of Hong Kong, and was a Young Leader and a James A. Kelly Fellow (non-resident) at the Pacific Forum, Center for Strategic & International Studies (CSIS), where he is currently an Adjunct Fellow.

 He also serves on the International Advisory Board for the Kennedy Center for International Studies at Brigham Young University and on the Asia Advisory Board for the Young Investor Society, a non-profit that provides financial training to secondary school students.

-As the inaugural Director for career development at HKU Business School and the current Master of Shun Hing College, David is especially interested in helping students as they consider and prepare for different career and life paths.
+As the inaugural Director for career development at HKU Business School and the current Master of Shun Hing College (an HKU student residence), David is especially interested in helping students as they consider and prepare for different career and life paths.

 - Accounting, Fintech and Innovation (Master of Accounting)